warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

     _Creating an Azure Mobile App_

-1. Right-click the **TwitterBIMobile** project you just added to the solution and select **Manage NuGet Packages...**.
+1. In Solution Explorer, right-click the **TwitterBIMobile** project and select **Manage NuGet Packages...**.
 Then find the package named "Microsoft.PowerBI.Core" and install it.

     ![Installing Microsoft.PowerBI.Core](Images/nuget-pbi-core.png)